shubhamsingaal/shubhamsingaal/README.md

 ## 📖 About Me
 - 🎓 **Education**: Bachelor of Technology in Metallurgical and Materials Engineering (2025)
 - 🌐 **Experience**: Proficient in developing dynamic web applications, implementing SEO strategies, and leveraging AI tools for development.
-- 🛠️ **Skills**: Expertise in React.js, Node.js, Firebase, Tailwind CSS, and Python with a strong foundation in Data Structures, Algorithms, and System Design.
+- 🛠️ **Skills**: Expertise in React.js, Node.js, Firebase, Tailwind CSS, and C++ with a strong foundation in Data Structures, Algorithms, and System Design.

 ---